borg/ofxFabricSoftener/README.md

 1. Install and follow [instructions](https://fabric.io/home)
 2. Set your bunde identifieir
-3. Add your app from Fabric app and follwo instructions
+3. Add your app from Fabric app and follow instructions
 4. Make sure to select DWARF with dSYM File for Debug in Build Settings
 5. Make pretty.
 Add icons from Icon Composer in Apple Graphics tools and put in data folder.
 6. Edit Project.xconfig to add icon They will appear in the Fabric console.